How to Dissolve a Nonprofit Corporation in California

 Under the second method, the board generally will approve the resolution and then submit it to the members.
 The members then meet and vote to approve the dissolution.

 Under the third method, the board alone approves the dissolution.
-Depending on the circumstances, this may involve unanimous consent or a majority vote.
+Depending on the circumstances, this process could involve unanimous consent or a majority vote.

 Make sure to properly record the resolution to wind up and dissolve, the directors' votes, and, where necessary, the members' votes or ballots.
 You'll need this information for filings with the state and the IRS.